hubwoop/Cookig-By-The-Book/readme.md

 - Reduced Block editor
 - Added Meta-Boxes
     - To manage: Ingredients, Durations, Difficulty, Servings
-    - Gutenberg Editor friendly
+    - Interaction with Gutenberg Editor via WP(/Redux)-Store
-    - Ingredients MetaBox: Utilizing only components already shipped with wordpress.
+    - Hand-made js library, utilizing only components already shipped with wordpress.
 Manages the creation of an ingredients list as a meta datum of a recipe (see `assets/js/ingredients-meta-list.js`)
         - Drag and Drop support
         - Touch support (via jquery.ui.touch-punch plugin)
         - History (Undo/Redo functionality)